mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/arcee.md

 1. Access the UI service by navigating to `http://<ec2-instance-ip>:7860` in your web browser.
 2. Test the system by entering a query and verifying that you receive an appropriate AI-generated response.
 3. Try uploading a file to ensure the Loader Service is functioning correctly.
+4. Verify that the sample dataset bundled with the script is loaded into your MongoDB Cluster name `MongoDBArceeV1` under the database `travel_agency` and collection `trip_recommendation` by visiting the [MongoDB Atlas Console](https://cloud.mongodb.com).

 ## 5. Configuration